|IN THIS ISSUE ...|

 Interested registrants can contact firstname.lastname@example.org or at 549-2264 for additional information.

 Live the Code Nominations

-The Office of Student Conduct at Southeastern works with students to encourage honorable behavior that models the Code of Conduct.
+The Office of Student Advocacy and Accountability at Southeastern works with students to encourage honorable behavior that models the Code of Conduct.

 Live the Code is a campaign to recognize students who uphold worthy characteristics such as leadership, integrity, values, excellence, responsibility, citizenship, respect for self, peers, educators, and community.